 Sure, I loved God back then.
 But did I really trust Him?

-Rick and I were both college educated and made a decent living.
+Rick and I were both teachers and made a decent living.
 We had a simple home and lived within our means.
 There was always enough, so did we really have to trust God to provide?

 Both Macy and Caleb were healthy.
 They were content.
 Did I really trust God with them?